Install PXE server on Raspberry Pi 4

 In order to give access to specific files to NFS clients add the following line to the /etc/exports file

 In case you add Linux systems to /srv/tftpboot using symlinks, you need to add its real path to /etc/exports as well.
-For example you have symlink /srv/tftpboot/kali -> /media/external_hdd/kali
+For example you have symlink /srv/tftpboot/kali -> /media/external_hdd/kali, then add

 Then make this change live: